-A general overview of the procedure steps are, as follows:
+A general overview of the procedure steps for SLES10 SP3 are, as follows:

-- Power down your system and replace the production root drive with the backup drive. - Insert the SLES 10 SP1 DVD in your DVD-ROM, and boot your system. - Start the installation, using vnc=1 option to start a VNC server and be sure to set the console= setting appropriately to use the serial console (see "Read Me First Installing SLES10 SP1 or RHEL5.1 on Your SGI System" on page 16). - On an SGI Altix XE system, make sure that BIOS is configured to boot from the DVD before the hard drive. - Using a VNC client or compatible web browser that can run the VNC client java applet, connect to YaST remotely. - Configure the partition layout of the drive, by changing the partition type of the root partition from Reiser to XFS. - Modify the default software selections, by adding the Apache Server to the installation.
+- Power down your system and replace the production root drive with the backup drive if one is available.
+SGI recommends using a backup drive in case you run into problems. - Insert the SLES10 SP3 DVD in your DVD-ROM, and boot your system. - Start the installation, using vnc=1 option to start a VNC server and be sure to set the console= setting appropriately to use the serial console (see "Read Me First Installing the Base Operating System" on page 16). - On an SGI Altix XE system, make sure that BIOS is configured to boot from the DVD before the hard drive. - Using a VNC client or compatible web browser that can run the VNC client java applet, connect to YaST remotely. - Configure the partition layout of the drive, by changing the partition type of the root partition from Reiser to XFS. - Modify the default software selections, by adding the Apache Server to the installation.